Surgical wound infection - treatment

 It may take days, weeks, or even months for the wound to be clean, clear of infection, and finally heal.

 If the wound does not close by itself, you may need a skin graft or muscle flap surgery to close the wound.
 If a muscle flap is necessary, the surgeon may take a piece of muscle from your buttocks, shoulder, or upper chest to put over your wound.
 If you need this, the surgeon will not do this until after the infection has cleared.

-Call your doctor if your surgical wound has any signs of infection:
+Contact your health care provider if your surgical wound has any signs of infection: